Skip to content

 enabled: true

-Drop the PVC and add the Postgres DSN. mTLS via cert-manager is the recommended setup with CloudNativePG.
+Drop the PVC, bump the replica count, and add the Postgres DSN. mTLS via cert-manager is the recommended setup with CloudNativePG.

 spec: